 by Campbell Geeslin

-This week’s batch includes a residency, a translation prize, a medical themed prize for poetry, and a short story contest.
-Deadlines range from Jan 31-Feb 1.
+This week’s batch of contests includes poetry, nonfiction, and a multi-genre contest.
+Deadlines range from May 31-June 2.

 by Campbell Geeslin

-This week’s batch of contests includes a fellowship for our Massachusetts residents as well as contests for fiction, poetry, and nonfiction.
-Deadlines range from January 27-31.
+This week’s batch of contests includes a Scandinavian translation prize as well as fiction and nonfiction awards.
+Deadlines range from June 1-2.